enyojs/enyo-docs/README.md

 ### File System Setup

-The enyo-docs scripts assume that enyo and its libraries will be siblings and the libraries will be in the *lib* directory in the standard Bootplate way.
+The enyo-docs scripts assume that enyo and its libraries will be siblings.
 In other words:

 ```
 Parent
 +- enyo-docs
 +- enyo
-+- lib
 +- onyx
 +- layout
 +- moonstone
 +- canvas
 +- spotlight
 ```

 Directories to be scanned (and other options for jsDoc) can be found in *jsdoc-conf.json*